hyperledger/aries-rfcs/features/0334-jwe-envelope/README.md

 ## Motivation

-The goal of this RFC is define ciphersuites for Anoncrypt and Authcrypt such that we can achieve better compatability with JOSE.
+The goal of this RFC is to define cipher suites for Anoncrypt and Authcrypt such that we can achieve better compatibility with JOSE.
 We also aim to supply both a compliant suite and a constrained device suite.
 The compliant suite is suitable for implementations that contain AES hardware acceleration or desire to use NIST / FIPS algorithms (where possible).

 ## Encryption Algorithms